 Training and development methods are one of the major focus areas of the Human Resource Department.
-Training activities of the organization must increase the skill level of the employees that enable employees to perform better.
-On the other hand, training and development methods increase employee’s loyalty towards the organization.
+Training activities of the organization must increase the skill level of the employees which enables employees to perform better.
+On the other hand, training and development methods increase employees’ loyalty toward the organization.
 Organizations can implement different training and development programs for employees.
 It will give a good result if overall training and development programs could be designed through proper training need analysis.

 Suggested: 5 Effective Methods for Training Evaluation